 Saturday Fernandina Island: Point Espinoza // Isabela Island: Tagus Cove

-Today we will make a dry landing on Espinoza Point, one of Fernandina Island’s visitor points.
+Today we will make a dry landing on Point Espinoza, one of Fernandina Island’s visitor points.
 It is filled with fascinating scenery, such as cactuses growing on the surface of lava.
-One gets a sense of how life fought to begin when seeing these plants emerging from crevices in this barren landscape.
-Within this unique scenery you will encounter numerous animals – the highlights being sea lions, Galapagos penguins, Flightless cormorants (especially in the spring and summer), and one of the largest iguana colonies in the Galapagos Islands.
-In fact, on this small strip of land that constitutes Espinoza Point, you can find literally thousands of marine iguanas, which gather in large groups.
-After a dry landing, we will visit the notorious Tagus Cove, which was historically used as an anchoring place for pirates, buccaneers and whalers.
+One gets a sense of how life ought to begin when seeing these plants emerging from crevices in this barren landscape.
+Within this unique scenery in Point Espinoza you will encounter numerous animals – the highlights being sea lions, Galapagos penguins, Flightless cormorants (especially in the spring and summer), and one of the largest iguana colonies in the Galapagos Islands.
+In fact, on this small strip of land that constitutes Point Espinoza, you can find literally thousands of marine iguanas, which gather in large groups.
+After a dry landing, we will visit the notorious Tagus Cove, which was historically used as an anchoring place for pirates, buccaneers, and whalers.
 Still exiting here is some graffiti that is believed to have been left by 19th-century pirates …a curious reminder of an intriguing past.
 Perched on the ledges of the cliffs around this deep blue bay, you can observe a large number of Blue-footed boobies, as well as marine iguanas, brown pelicans, brown noddy terns, swallow-tailed gulls and tiny Galapagos penguins (members of the only penguin species in the world to extend its range into the northern hemisphere along the equator).
 A steep trail also passes through an area of dry vegetation and volcanic landscapes with scalesia woods and cactuses.

 Sunday Santiago Island: Puerto Egas Beach // Chinese Hat Island

-This morning we will land on the fourth largest island in the Galapagos: Santiago Island, also known as “James Island” or “San Salvador Island.”
+Santiago Island, also known as "James Island" or "San Salvador Island" is amongst the fourth largest islands in the Galapagos.
 The old rusted machines and run-down buildings of former salt mine workers are still apparent on the island, though the last attempts to populate Santiago Island were given up on forty years ago.
 This afternoon we will make a wet landing onto Puerto Egas’s beach of black volcanic sand, visited by Darwin in 1835 and still maintaining an abundance of marine iguanas.
 After a short walk of about 2 km along the coast, we will reach the rugged lava coastline of James Bay.
-The unique, truly striking layered terrain of Santiago’s shores is home to a variety of resident and migrant birds, including the bizarre Yellow-crowned Night heron and an astounding array of marine wildlife – including lobsters, starfish and marine iguanas grazing on algae beds alongside Sally Light-foot Crabs.
+The unique, truly striking layered terrain of Santiago’s shores is home to a variety of resident and migrant birds, including the bizarre Yellow-crowned Night-heron and an astounding array of marine wildlife – including lobsters, starfish and marine iguanas grazing on algae beds alongside Sally Lightfoot Crabs.
 Colonies of endemic fur seals swimming in cool water pools formed by volcanic rocks are another highlight.
 We will make a wet landing on Chinese Hat Island, located southeast of Santiago Island.
 Its name describes the shape of the island, which you will be able to discern from a distance.
 This island’s landscapes are dominated by volcanic formations and fragile lava tubes.
 Because of this, it’s very important to stay on the paths.
 You will encounter a small colony of sea lions and then proceed to hike through this dark, unyielding island of solid rock.

 Monday Santa Cruz: Black Turtle Cove // North Seymour Island